Pushing For Answers After Uncomfortable Symptoms

 “The conversation was very much ‘there’s just a little bit of cancer, we’re going to chop it out, stick your colon back together and maybe do a little trick [the stoma] on the left whilst it heals, OK?’, King explained, noting the cancer was able to be cut out and didn’t spread to her lymph nodes.
 She was able to return home seven days after the surgery.

-She happily learned three weeks after her surgery that she was cancer free.
-Additionally, her stoma will be reversed he’ll need colonoscopies throughout her life.
+She happily learned three weeks after her surgery that she was cancer-free.

 “My biggest promise to myself now is that I don’t stress anymore or work myself to the bone damaging my health.
 I’m not going to waste any more of my life being pointlessly anxious about anything either.
 Now I make time for those I love rather than telling myself work comes first,” she told Bowel Cancer UK.
 “I’ve also learnt that you are never too young or healthy and to check your poo!”

 However, in April 2022, her cancer returned.
-She explained in her online journal, “I have a local recurrence of invasive adenocarcinoma in my rectum where I haven’t healed properly after my initial surgery.
+She explained in her online journal, “I have a local recurrence of invasive adenocarcinoma (cancer in the glands that line organs) in my rectum where I haven’t healed properly after my initial surgery.
 I’ll be treated with a combination of both Chemo and Radiotherapy at the same time to kill it, then some more surgery.
-This is why I am monitored and checked. ”
+This is why I am monitored and checked.”

 And recounting the timeline of her four-month cancer journey, King said she “went to the doctors on the 11th February, spoke to a consultant three weeks later, had a colonoscopy two weeks later, scans two weeks after that, an ultrasound a month later, and a month later surgery.”